 Much of the local population is based around the valleys of the Rivers Holme, Colne and Dearne, Fenay Beck and Hall Dike while the River Calder lies just north of the Huddersfield area.
 High moorland valleys feed into some of Yorkshire's most scenic reservoirs.
-Elsewhere the deep valleys, moors and former mining activities have helped to maintain the area's unique character of a high density of distinct villages rather than urban sprawl.
+Deep valleys, moors and former mining activities have helped to maintain the area's unique character of a high density of distinct villages rather than urban sprawl.

 The Victoria Jubilee Tower at Castle Hill overlooks Huddersfield, which has fine architecture, much of it dating from the town's Victorian expansion and including a grade one listed railway station.

 The town has also seen growth in recent years with the addition of new buildings at the University of Huddersfield, the creation of a new Kirklees College building and a recently-opened Huddersfield Leisure Centre.

-The town has an award-winning modern stadium which hosts the soccer matches of Huddersfield Town, Yorkshire's only Premier League club in the 2017-18 and 2018-2019 seasons, and rugby league games of the Huddersfield Giants.
+The town has an award-winning modern stadium which hosts the soccer matches of Championship team Huddersfield Town, who were Yorkshire's only Premier League club in the 2017-18 and 2018-2019 seasons, and rugby league games of the Huddersfield Giants.
 It will also be a venue for a quarter-final match of the Rugby League World Cup in 2021.
 Huddersfield is the birthplace of rugby league.

 The Huddersfield area is the location of Britain's tallest free-standing structure and listed building, the TV tower at Emley Moor, which is taller than The Shard in London which claims fame as Western Europe's tallest inhabited building.

 Huddersfield also has the country's longest and deepest canal tunnel, the Standedge Tunnel on the Huddersfield Narrow Canal, a historic contrast to the highest point on Britain's motorway network on the M62 just west of Huddersfield.

 Huddersfield was on the route of the 2014 Tour de France cycle race, which passed through the area on Sunday July 6, 2014, it has also featured in several other cycle races, including the Tour de Yorkshire and town centre criteriums.
 Huddersfield will be one of the host towns of the 2020 Tour de Yorkshire.

 A millennium pie was the latest in a succession of world's largest pies to be made at Denby Dale, near Huddersfield.